 Options Risks to the quantum of funding and timing of infrastructure Risks for The City in terms of governance & administration resource requirements and costs Risks to overall development viability within HWS Study Area 1 Feasible DCP rate This option is likely to be relatively equitable and efficient in terms of quantum and timing of funding.
 However, it lacks flexibility to negotiate project-specific infrastructure contributions at a precinct level.
-The main risk under this option to the quantum and timing of funding is the rate that is deemed 'feasible' and how quickly the rate changes over time.
-This option presents a relatively low degree of risk to development viability when compared with the proposed district wide DCP rate of between \$90-\$110/m2.
+The main risk under this option to the quantum and timing of funding is the rate that is deemed 'feasible' and how quickly the rate changes over time. development viability when compared with the proposed district wide DCP rate of between \$90-\$110/m2.
 The feasible DCP rate of \$60/m2 is within the maximum range payable at a district level without limiting development viability across the HWS area.
 Anything higher and viability is reduced.
-This rate would need to be monitored over time and potentially indexed in line with land values.
-Whilst indexation sounds acceptable, the viability of development under this DCP option may decline rapidly if land values rise too fast.
-2 Two-part DCP rate This option is likely to be the most equitable and efficient in terms of quantum and timing of funding.
+This rate would need to be monitored over time 2 Two-part DCP rate This option is likely to be the most equitable and efficient in terms of quantum and timing of funding.
 It provides for equity at a district level whilst also allowing for flex bility to negotiate project-specific infrastructure contributions at a precinct level.
 This option is likely to present a high degree of risk for The City in relation to ongoing resource requirements and costs associated with governance and administration.
 There is a risk under this option of little or no contributions being collected for district level infrastructure, with a requirement for State / Local co-funding to fulfil this infrastructure requirement.
 This option reduces the degree of risk to development viability when compared with option 1, as it reduces the district DCP rate and allows developers to negotiate a reasonable infrastructure contribution on a precinct level, specific to project requirements.
 This is likely to be favoured by developers as it ensures an equitable contribution at a district level whilst allowing for flexibility at a precinct level.
 3 Negotiated Development Agreement followed by a DCP Whilst this option has the potential to bring forward infrastructure and development outcomes at a precinct level, the quantum of funding for infrastructure will be limited to amounts negotiated on a project-by-project basis until a district-wide DCP takes effect.
 This option is likely the least equitable or efficient in terms of quantum and timing of funding.
 This option could present the highest risk for The City in relation to ongoing resource requirements and costs associated with governance and administration.
 This option presents a relatively low risk to development viability during the short-term but may present a higher degree of risk to development, once a DCP is implemented.
 Option 4 - Hybrid Similar comments to options 1 and 3, noting there is a risk that if a developer wanted to deliver a project under the provisions of the DCP within the initial period (i.e. didn't want to negotiate) this may have financial implications for The City including a requirement to deliver works, which may not occur if the DCP is not triggered.
 Similar comments to options 1 and 3 noting the requirement for ongoing direct Council-led negotiation should diminish over time.
 Again if the DCP is triggered early in the life of the scheme, this may increase resource requirements and costs for The City.
 Similar to option 1 and 3